MarioPasc/FISRG-for-Automated-Lesion-After-Stroke-Segmentation-in-MRI/README.md

 ```

 ## Results Overview
 Dice coefficient for each Experiment between the predicted mask and the ground truth mask.
+The algorithm effectively segments the stroke lesion with a maximum dice coefficient of 94.2% and archieves the highest average accuracy in Experiment 3, with an average dice coefficient of 88.1%

 | Statistic | Experiment 1 | Experiment 2 | Experiment 3 |
 |-----------|--------------|--------------|--------------|